 To resolve the matter on pure Islamic grounds, King Khalid thereby called upon the renowned Islamic scholars from all around the country.
 They were asked to give a decision.
 They all were of the view that they had diverted from the teachings of Islam and thereby conducting a massacre.

-5-They had captured the minarets: The attackers started to shot the people outside the Grand Mosque.
+The attackers started to shoot the people outside the Grand Mosque.
 The used the minarets as their attacking area.
 No Muslim shall kill or harm his Muslim brother, also making Holy Kaaba its hostage is an extreme act that shall be punished.

-6-Fatwa issued against the Attackers: The Fatwa issued by the Islamic scholars collectively briefed that the attackers shall be killed according to the Islamic law.
+In 1979, a collective Fatwa was issued by Islamic scholars which briefed that the people who attacked the Holy Kaaba and Makkah shall be killed according to Islamic law.
 The king thereby asked the armed forces to attack the attackers yet the lives of innocents shall be the first priority.

 It was ordered that it would be better if the attackers were captured alive and that the soldiers and Holy Kaaba remain safe and protected.

-7-Finally, the Saudi Government had to use the Power: Eventually, the well-trained soldiers of the Special Forces were able to rescue the Holy Kaaba and the innocent people.
-The attackers were killed and many were captured.
+Eventually, the well-trained soldiers of the Special Forces were able to rescue the Holy Kaaba and the innocent people.
+The attackers were killed, and many were captured.

 Maj.
 Gen. Mohammed Al-Nufaie, who was the former head of the Special Security Forces said that he told that the attackers were dealt with in a humane manner.
 He explained that when the leader of the deviant group, Juhayman Al-Otaibi, was caught he was being pulled through his beard.

 When the royals saw this, they got angry and asked the soldier not to do so.
 Recommended: The son of a terrorist who attacked Makkah becomes a colonel in the Saudi Army

 What happened at the Safa and Marwa mountains?